Azure/azure-powershell-migration/.github/ISSUE_TEMPLATE/feature_request.md

 [] Other

 **Description of the new feature**
-Please provide a clear and concise description of what the problem is.
+Please provide a clear and concise description of the problem.
 Ex.
 I'm always frustrated when [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.